-Staff should always report any concerns about sexting (youth produced sexual imagery) to the Designated Safeguarding Lead, Deputy Designated Safeguarding Lead or senior member of staff who will follow the guidance in Sexting in schools and colleges: Responding to incidents and safeguarding young people (UK Council for Child Internet Safety).
+Staff should also report any concerns about sexting (youth produced sexual imagery or 'nudes') to the Designated Safeguarding Lead, Deputy Designated Safeguarding Lead or senior member of staff who will follow the guidance in Sharing nudes and semi-nudes: advice for education settings working with children and young people (UK Council for Child Internet Safety, December 2020).
 This document provides clarity as to how staff should respond to these incidents.

-The school's on-line/E-safety/Acceptable Use policy clearly outlines the way in which the school uses technology and the measures in place to ensure safe and responsible use by all.
-There is a clear code of conduct for staff and volunteers which sets out the use of new technologies, mobile phones and personal photographic equipment around children.
+The school's Online/E-safety/Acceptable Use policy clearly outlines the way in which the school uses technology and the measures in place to ensure safe, responsible and respectful use by all.
+There is a clear code of conduct for staff and volunteers, which sets out the use of new technologies, mobile phones and personal photographic equipment around children.
 The school will consider, in particular, Looked after Children (Children in Care) who might be put at risk by being included in publicity materials or school photographs.

-The DFE highlights the risks of new technologies:
+The DfE highlights the risks of new technologies:

-'The use of technology has become a significant component of many safeguarding issues.
-Child sexual exploitation; radicalisation; sexual predation- technology often provides the platform that facilitates harm.
-An effective approach to online safety empowers a school to protect and educate the whole school community in their use of technology and establishes mechanisms to identify, intervene in, and escalate any incident where appropriate.
-The breadth of issues classified within online safety is considerable, but can be categorised into three areas of risk:
+An effective approach to online safety empowers a school or college to protect and educate the whole school or college community in their use of technology and establishes mechanisms to identify, intervene in, and escalate any incident where appropriate.
+The breadth of issues classified within online safety is considerable, but can be categorised into four areas of risk:

-- content: being exposed to illegal, inappropriate or harmful material - contact: being subjected to harmful online interaction with other users - conduct: personal online behaviour that increases the likelihood of, or causes, harm'
+- content: being exposed to illegal, inappropriate or harmful material content - contact: being subjected to harmful online interaction with other users - conduct: personal online behaviour that increases the likelihood of, or causes, harm - commerce: risks such as online gambling, inappropriate advertising, phishing and or financial scams'